Niobium62/SQLQueries/README.md

 ﻿# SQLQueries
 A collection of queries for different types of datasets, grabbed from Kaggle.
-This is a WIP
+This is a WIP, as I currently only have queries for IMF data